-Our ability to engage in certain corporate transactions is limited.
+Our ability to engage in certain corporate transactions is limited in the near term.

-Our ability to engage in significant equity transactions is restricted in order to preserve the tax-free status of the Share Distribution to Capital Southwest for U.S. federal income purposes.
+Our ability to engage in significant equity transactions has been restricted in order to preserve the tax-free status of the Share Distribution to Capital Southwest for U.S. federal income purposes, and we expect this restriction will continue through October 2017.
 Even if the Share Distribution otherwise qualifies for tax-free treatment to Capital Southwest's shareholders under the Code, it may be taxable to Capital Southwest if 50% or more, by vote or value, of the shares of our common stock or Capital Southwest's common stock are acquired or issued as part of a plan or series of related transactions that includes the Share Distribution.
 For this purpose, any acquisitions or issuances of Capital Southwest's common stock within two years before the Share Distribution, and any acquisitions or issuances of our common stock or Capital Southwest's common stock within two years after the Share Distribution, generally are presumed to be part of such a plan, although we or Capital Southwest may be able to rebut that presumption.
 If an acquisition or issuance of shares of our common stock or Capital Southwest's common stock triggers the application of the Code, Capital Southwest would recognize a taxable gain as a result of the Share Distribution to the extent the fair market value of our common stock exceeds Capital Southwest's tax basis in our common stock at the time of the Share Distribution.